resbaz/lessons/authorea/lesson_plan.md

 Discuss Authorea in the context of other online editors and it's place in the open science movement as an alternative pre-print server.
 This is all covered in [this post](http://resbaz.tumblr.com/post/88732843274/authorea-a-review).

+Points to convey:
+* Most authors are used to Microsoft Word.
+Not ideal for collaborative documents.
+* Track Changes, bibliography and cross referencing is a pain.
+* Math formula in Word is clumsy.
+* LaTex and Authorea could be a solution.
+Git in the background.

 **Challenge:** Create an Authorea account.

+* Create a document.
+* Add authors to document and share.

 ### 2. Basic functionality

+Overview the structure of a document:
+* Article.
+Title, Abstract, Introduction, Methods, Results, Discussion, Bibliography.
+* Chapters.

 Show the audience the four main tabs: